What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Signs of low hemoglobin in women

-Why does hemoglobin fall?
+Why does hemoglobin drop?

-• iron loss with heavy menstruation
+• loss of iron with heavy menstruation

-• condition after severe injuries and fractures
+• state after severe injuries and fractures

 • postpartum period in women